thuliteio/doks/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/doks)]
+Your logo will show up here with a link to your website.

 [![OC sponsor 0](https://opencollective.com/doks/sponsor/0/avatar.svg)](https://opencollective.com/doks/sponsor/0/website)

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/doks)]
+Thank you to all our backers! 🙏

 [![Backers](https://opencollective.com/doks/backers.svg)](https://opencollective.com/doks)